TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   dataset due to random sampling).

 Pearson tests for (and assumes) a linear relationship between the two variables.
-The test assumes the individuals on whom the two variables are being measured are randomly drawn from the population for which you want to make inferences (here, we are making inferences about the correlation of the variables in a population of interest).
+The test assumes the individuals on whom both variables are being measured are randomly drawn from the population for which you want to make inferences (here, we are making inferences about the correlation of the variables in a population of interest).
 The test also assumes that